 But that said, I also think peak Hagler would be far more assertive and sure of himself than was the case in ’87 when he fought the first four rounds tentatively and from the orthodox stance.
 I see Marvin setting a faster pace and pressing Leonard, taking some quick counters in the process but also catching Ray with timely hooks and heavy straight lefts.
-I don’t see any knockdowns, nor either man’s stamina waning, especially in the late rounds, though I can see Hagler’s body punching and inside fighting sapping some energy out of the lighter Leonard.
+I don’t see any knockdowns, nor either man’s stamina waning, though I can see Hagler’s body punching and inside fighting sapping some energy out of the lighter Leonard.
 As the bout progresses, Hagler has increasing success in cornering Leonard and forcing exchanges on the inside and it’s in those moments when Marvin’s advantages in size and strength are telling.

 And if you think the 1987 fight was something, I have no doubt the 1983 battle would have wiped the floor with it.
-In my humble opinion, a 1983 superfight between Sugar Ray Leonard and Marvin Hagler is the greatest “What If” match-up in boxing history, topping all the other amazing clashes that fight freaks wish they could somehow go back in time and make happen, such as Jack Dempsey vs Harry Wills in 1925; Jake LaMotta vs Rocky Graziano in 1950; Roberto Duran vs Alexis Arguello in 1978; Sugar Ray Leonard vs Aaron Pryor in 1982; Mike Tyson vs Evander Holyfield in 1991; Lennox Lewis vs Riddick Bowe in 1993, and Floyd Mayweather vs Manny Pacquiao in 2010.
+In my humble opinion, a 1983 Sugar Ray Leonard vs Marvelous Marvin Hagler superfight is the all-time greatest “What If” match-up in boxing history, topping all the other amazing clashes that fight freaks wish they could somehow go back in time and make happen, such as Jack Dempsey vs Harry Wills in 1925; Jake LaMotta vs Rocky Graziano in 1950; Roberto Duran vs Alexis Arguello in 1978; Sugar Ray Leonard vs Aaron Pryor in 1982; Mike Tyson vs Evander Holyfield in 1991; Lennox Lewis vs Riddick Bowe in 1993, and Floyd Mayweather vs Manny Pacquiao in 2010.

 The boxing gods giveth and the boxing gods taketh away and for whatever reason, they decided Hagler vs Leonard in 1983 could not be ours.
 All we can do is dream about what might have been.
 But what a dream it is. — James Simpson II